-- Complete a Student Request Sheet explaining your specific request and reasons.
+- Complete an Academic Request form explaining your specific request and reasons.
 Only written materials and verifiable, third party documentation can be evaluated by the Undergraduate Academic Affairs Appeals Committee in reaching a decision.

 - Time is of the essence when submitting a request and documentation.
 Delays in submitting requests increase the academic component of the request and can have an adverse effect on the final decision.
 After 30 days, all undocumented requests are automatically denied.